Sid72020123/Sid72020123/README.md

 pydatatable is a Python library made to display graphical tables from the given data.
 It also contains auto update feature.
 I made that library in Python!
 Go to [this link](https://github.com/Sid72020123/pydatatable) to visit it.
 ### pyhtmlchart  - Python library to make Google Charts.
 pyhtmlchart is a Python library to make Google Charts.
 I made that library in Python!
 Go to [this link](https://github.com/Sid72020123/pyhtmlchart) to visit it.
+### scratchconnect  - Python Library to connect Scratch API and much more.
+Python Library to connect Scratch API and much more.

+This library can show the statistics of Users, Projects, Studios, Forums and also connect and set cloud variables of a project!
+Go to [this link](https://github.com/Sid72020123/scratchconnect) to visit it.
 ## My Favourite Programming/Scripting Languages:
   * HTML
   * CSS